INDAPlus21/ogronman-assembly/README.md

 # ogronman-assembly

-A simple assembly language where you can "write" programs normally in the built-in texteditor
+A simple assembly language where you can write programs normally in the built-in texteditor

 or